Some effectivity results for primitive divisors of elliptic divisibility sequences: Introduction

 with $A_n$ and $B_n$ two relatively prime integral $\OO_K$-ideals.
 We want to study the sequence of integral $\OO_K$-ideals $\{B_n\}_{n\in \N}$.
-These are the so-called elliptic divisibility sequences.
-In particular, we want to study when a term $B_n$ has a primitive divisor, i.e., when there exists a prime ideal $\p$ such that In \cite{silverman}, Silverman proved that, if $E$ is defined over $\Q$, then $B_n$ has a primitive divisor for $n$ large enough.
-This result was generalized for every number field $K$ by Cheon and Hahn in \cite{ChHa}, where the following theorem is proved. \begin{theorem} \cite{ChHa} Let $E$ be an elliptic curve defined over a number field $K$ and $P$ be a non-torsion point in $E(K)$.
-Consider the sequence $\{B_n\}_{n\in \N}$ of integral $\OO_K$-ideals defined as before.
-Then, for all but finitely many $n$, $B_n$ has a primitive divisor. \end{theorem} The previous theorem is not effective.
+These are the so-called \textbf{elliptic divisibility sequences}.
+In particular, we want to study when a term $B_n$ has a primitive divisor, i.e., when there exists a prime ideal $\p$ such that In \cite[Proposition 10]{silverman}, Silverman proved that, if $E$ is defined over $\Q$, then $B_n$ has a primitive divisor for $n$ large enough.
+This result was generalized for every number field $K$ by Cheon and Hahn in \cite{ChHa}, where the following theorem is proved. \begin{theorem} \cite[Main Theorem]{ChHa} Let $E$ be an elliptic curve defined over a number field $K$ and let $P$ be a non-torsion point in $E(K)$.
+Consider the sequence $\{B_n\}_{n\in \N}$ of integral $\OO_K$-ideals as defined in \eqref{defbn}.
+Then, for all but finitely many $n\in \N$, $B_n$ has a primitive divisor. \end{theorem} The previous theorem is not effective.
+Indeed, the proof relies on Siegel’s ineffective theorem about integral points on elliptic curves.
 The aim of this paper is to make the work of \cite{ChHa} effective.
-Indeed, we will explicitly compute a constant $K(E,P)$ so that, for $n>K(E,P)$, $B_n$ has always a primitive divisor. \begin{theorem} Let $E$ be an elliptic curve defined over a number field $K$ and $P$ be a non-torsion point in $E(K)$.
-Consider the sequence $\{B_n\}_{n\in \N}$ of integral $\OO_K$-ideals defined as before.
-There exists a constant $K(E,P)$, effectively computable, such that $B_n$ has a primitive divisor for $n>K(E,P)$.
-The constant $K(E,P)$ can be written as
+Indeed, we will explicitly compute a constant $C$ so that, for $n>C$, $B_n$ has always a primitive divisor. \begin{theorem} Let $E$ be an elliptic curve defined over a number field $K$ and let $P$ be a non-torsion point in $E(K)$.
+Consider the sequence $\{B_n\}_{n\in \N}$ of integral $\OO_K$-ideals as defined in \eqref{defbn}.
+There exists a constant $C(E/K,\mathcal{M})>0$, effectively computable and depending only on the curve $E$ over the field $K$ equipped with a model $\mathcal{M}$ also defined over $K$, such that $B_n$ has a primitive divisor for \end{theorem} In Section \ref{expsec}, we explicitly compute such a constant $C(E/K,\mathcal{M})$ (see Equation \eqref{finalK}). \begin{remark} The dependence on the model $\mathcal{M}$ is necessary.
+Indeed, given a non-torsion point $P$ on an elliptic curve $E$ and a positive constant $C$, it is easy to show that we can find a model of $E$ such that $B_n$ does not have a primitive divisor for all $n\leq C$. \end{remark} \begin{remark} It is conjectured that, in the case when $\mathcal{M}$ is minimal, the constant $C(E/K,\mathcal{M})$ should depend only on the field $K$.
+In \cite[Theorem 1]{ingramsilverman} it is proved that the number of terms without a primitive divisor of an elliptic divisibility sequence can be bounded by a constant that does not depend on $E$ and $P$, in the case when $E$ is given by a minimal model, $K=\Q$, and assuming the $abc$-conjecture. \end{remark} \begin{remark} We believe that the techniques used in this paper can be applied also to a generalization of elliptic divisibility sequences.
+Let $\OO$ be the endomorphism ring of $E$ and, given $\alpha\in \OO$, define $B_\alpha$ as the denominator of $(x(\alpha P))\OO_K$.
+The sequence $\{B_\alpha\}_{\alpha\in \OO}$ is a sequence of ideals and one can give a definition of primitive divisors also for these sequences (see \cite[Section 1]{EDSCM}).
+It has been shown in \cite[Main Theorem]{EDSCM} that also in this case there are only finitely many terms that do not have a primitive divisor (see also \cite{shiftedcm}).
+In the case when $\End(E)=\Z$ this is a trivial corollary of Theorem \ref{ChHat}, but in the case $\End(E)\neq \Z$ (i.e. when $E$ has complex multiplication) this is far from being easy.
+We believe that using the techniques of this paper one can find an explicit upper bound for the degree of $\alpha$ such that $B_\alpha$ does not have a primitive divisor, in the case when $\End(E)$ is a maximal order and it is a Principal Ideal Domain. \end{remark}